 If a dog with red eyes was exposed to toxic chemicals, he may have a chemical burn.
 You will need to flush the eye with clean water for 10 minutes and bring your dog to the veterinarian for an examination.
 It is also a good idea to bring the chemical’s container to the veterinarian, so he or she knows exactly what is causing the red eyes.

 If you are not sure what chemical your dog was exposed to, there are some commons chemical that may be the culprit.
-Laundry detergent or soap residue in carpets or bedding sometimes cause red eyes in dogs.
-Dogs can also get red eyes from sniffing cleaning chemicals (bleach, window cleaner, etc.) or getting into chemicals in the garage, like pesticides or lawn-care fertilizers.
+Laundry detergent soap, and pesticides are often the cause.

 Dogs with red eyes may also have physical problems, like eyelid swelling.
 Eyelid swelling is usually a sign of a physical injury, like hitting a twig while running, over-scratching, or getting into a fight with a cat or another animal.
 If your dog’s eyelid is swelling, see a veterinarian to check if the surface of the eye was damaged.